anan44/it-starts-with-clojure/CONTRIBUTING.md

 In both of these cases I invite you to help me to make this guide better by fixing my mistakes.
 If you see issues like this, feel free to fix the and make pull request.

-## All help is good
+## All help is always welcome

 Regardless how you contribute, I welcome your assistance.
 I never intended this guide to be a solo project, thus I really hope there is others who are interested in this sort of projects.